open5e/open5e/source/characters/background.rst

 Backgrounds
 -----------

 Every story has a beginning.
-Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
+Your character's background reveals where you came from, how you became an adventurer, and your place in the world.
 Your fighter might have been a courageous knight or a grizzled soldier.
 Your wizard could have been a sage or an artisan.
 Your rogue